-In Bhagavad Gita, spiritual disciple is classified into three paths depending upon the preference and capability of an individual namely Karma Yoga (the path of action), Bhakti Yoga (the path of devotion) and Gnana Yoga (the path of wisdom).
-Across the different perspectives, systems and scriptures dealing with Yoga, the common underline is Spiritual Sadhana.
+In Bhagavad Gita, the spiritual discipline is classified into three paths depending upon the preference and capability of an individual namely Karma Yoga (the path of action), Bhakti Yoga (the path of devotion) and Jnana Yoga (the path of wisdom).
+Across the different perspectives, systems, and scriptures dealing with Yoga, the common underline is Spiritual Sadhana.

 The most famous pose of Lord Shiva is meditative.
 He is eternally engrossed into the state of Samadhi or Nischala (without any movements or aberrations).
 Some of the names of Lord Shiva call him as Digambara (one with the space as his dress), Nirguna (one without any attributes) and Nirmala (one without blemishes).
 Shiva is far beyond the transient existence.
 He is complete and one without a second.
 He does not have any desires.
 Mythology narrates an episode when he burnt Manmata (god of desires) when he tried to taint his mind.
 Therefore, Shiva is the personification of Yoga or absorption or the state of perfection.
 So, in every sense of the word, the term Adiyogi is the most fitting name to describe Lord Shiva.